slbailey/Retrovue/docs/cross-domain/Source_Enricher_Guarantees.md

 - Unknown enrichers MUST cause source creation to fail with exit code 1
 - Enricher validation MUST occur before any database operations
 - CLI MUST emit clear error message: "Error: Unknown enricher '{name}'.
 Available: {list}"
+- **Multiple unknown enrichers MUST all be reported before failing** - the command MUST NOT fail fast on the first unknown enricher, but MUST validate all enrichers and report all unknown ones

 ### G-2: Enricher-Source Compatibility